Manuel123cool/tutorials/SwiftUI/main.md

 ```
 NavigationView is the current view.
 Or this view you get back when returning.
 NaviationLink specifies destination and style of a link. naviagationTitle makes a title for the current view and a link name to get back from the destination view. navigationBarItems add a view into the navigation bar.

-navigationBarTitle has can take a second argument:
+navigationBarTitle can take a second argument:
 ```
 .navigationBarTitle("Title", displayMode: .large)
 // .large isnt the only opition
 ```

+You can give destination view arguments, for transfering data.

 Modifier for NavigationView:
 * accentColor(.black) sets color of get back link